opinti/spectral-multifidelity/README.md

 #### 2.3 Visualize the results

-We can now plot the low- and high-fidleity data, together with the new multi-fidelity estimates:
+We can now plot the low- and high-fidelity data, together with the new multi-fidelity estimates:

 ```python
 ## Plot results